 Name: Pick the first title found among the set of movie name columns.

-Revenue: Pick the maximum revenue number found among list of movie revenue columns.
+Revenue: Pick the maximum revenue number found among the list of movie revenue columns.
 We assumed that a larger number indicated that either, that number came from a more up-to-date data source, or because the largest number most likely represented a global box office revenue number.

 Release Date: Pick the earliest release date among the list of movie date columns.
 This was a choice that may have been decided differently if we had the benefit of hindsight.
 Initially the idea was the earliest release date may be more likely to indicate a U.S. release date because sometimes movies open on a rolling schedule across the world.
 However, from our analysis at a later stage of this project, it seems like there was inconsistent reporting in release dates among data sources, and more analysis should be done on this matter.
 When a movie is first released in a limited number of theaters, that date could potentially have been chosen rather than the wide-release date.
 Further, some movies may have actually opened in other countries first, which makes it difficult to have a consistent definition of what a release date indicates.